thatcherfreeman/utility-dctls/README.md

 Constructs a random RGB matrix that is some distance away from the Identity matrix.
 Useful when trying out lots of different looks, expects image to be converted to Linear before using.

 ## DCTL Parameters
 **Eps**: Maximum acceptable entry-delta from the identity matrix.
 Essentially controls the intensity of the applied effect.
+In some cases, a value about 0.33 will result in division by zero errors and numerical instability when rows are rescaled.

 **Seed**: Indicates the random seed used to construct the matrix.
 Handy if you want to remember the value for later and reproduce a certain look.

 **Maintain White**: If checked, scales each row of the RGB matrix to each sum to 1.
 This helps keep grays neutral in the final result.
 If unchecked, the image can take on a tint, with luminance maintained by scaling the entire matrix to sum to 3 (but individual rows can sum to values other than 1).

+**Show Matrix** [OFF, FLOAT VALUE, SCALED TEN BIT VALUE]: If set to "Float Value", the entries of the matrix are displayed, allowing you to copy the values down using the RGB picker in Fusion.
+If set to "Scaled Ten Bit Value", the entries of the matrix are displayed, and if you have a 10-bit color picker, the difference between the code value and 500 represents the hundreths of a point that you should enter in the corresponding entry in the RGB Mixer.
+IE if the top middle patch has a 10-bit code value of `496`, you would enter `-0.04` for the Green channel in the Red Output section of the RGB Mixer.